fusioncharts/dev_centre_docs/chart-guide/standard-charts/scroll-charts.md

 ## Scroll Stacked Bar 2D Chart

 Let's create a scroll stacked bar 2D chart.
-The example will plot the sales comparison w.r.t. the products and services for FY 2018-FY 2019.

 To render a scroll stacked bar chart in 2D, change the value of the `type` attribute to `scrollStackedBar2D`.

 For a detailed list of attributes, refer to the [chart attributes](/chart-attributes/scrollstackedbar2d) page of the scroll stacked bar 2D chart.